Uberi/University-Notes/MATH137/MATH137.md

 Common exclusions from domains:

 * Dividing by 0.
-* Log of non-positive number.
+* Logarithm of non-positive number.
 * Even root of negative number.

 A function has an inverse if and only if every unique value of the independent variable in the domain has a unique value of the dependent variable - i.e., "one-to-one".